cloudfoundry/cf-networking-onboarding/routes.prolific.md

 Access the route table on the router vm.
 Inspect app routes and CF component routes.

 See that the GoRouter sends traffic for this route to DIEGO_CELL_IP:DIEGO_CELL_ENVOY_PORT.

-In the next story we will see what what is listening on that port on the cell.
+The route has now been propagated all the way to the Gorouter!
+In the next stories we will learn what happens when somone uses that route.
 ## Resources

 [GoRouter routing table docs](https://github.com/cloudfoundry/gorouter#the-routing-table)